What Is Server-Side Tracking and How It Works in E-Commerce

 Client-side tracking is the process of tracking user actions on a website by sending data from the user’s browser to an analytics platform.
 This type of tracking is often used to track more basic data, such as page views and click events.

-The main advantage of client-side tracking is that it’s relatively easy to implement and doesn’t require a lot of specialised, tech-savvy knowledge.
+The main advantage of client-side tracking is that it’s relatively easy to implement and doesn’t require a lot of specialized, tech-savvy knowledge.
 Additionally, client-side tracking is often more cost-effective than server-side tracking.

 The main disadvantage of client-side tracking is that it’s less reliable than server-side tracking.
 Plus, client-side tracking can only collect data from the user’s browser, meaning that data from backend systems can’t be tracked.